Hometown and Country: Munich, Germany

 Transferable knowledge, ideally.
 Chicago has a lot of craft and micro breweries and I'm in contact with some of them about the feasibility of applying Mediamatric's idea of using mushroom spawn for insulation back home.
 I hope to learn the proper chemical balance of this process for wider use in food systems in general.

 My internship is also a fantastic networking opportunity.
 I'm trying to make as many connections now as possible.
-I'm on track to do a five-year program at my home university and graduate with a masters in business, but since coming to Amsterdam I've realized that international students can study for a lot less in Europe.
-So I'm staying open to that idea.
+I'm on track to do a five-year program at my home university and graduate with a masters in business, but since coming to Amsterdam I've realized that international students can study for a lot less in Europe, so I'm staying open to the idea.

 What's the vibe at Mediamatic like?
 Any perks?

-Mediamatic has quite an international staff so English is the common language.
-I'm one of 8 interns.
+Mediamatic has quite an international staff, so English is the common language.
+I am one of eight interns.
 The other interns are Dutch, Spanish, and Australian.
-Working in a professional setting helps me easily connect with people of different age groups and nationalities, all of whom share recommendations for things to see and do in Amsterdam.
+Working in a professional setting helps me to easily connect with people of different age groups and nationalities, all of whom share recommendations for things to see and do in Amsterdam.

 What are your impressions of Amsterdam, Dutch culture, and the Semester in Amsterdam program?